naturalog/HadoopCoin/README.md

 We therefore imagine a world with no hosting companies.
 Only distributed autonomous corporations (DACs, as by Invictus Innovations) will instantly serve every company, researcher and so on.

+Terminology
+---

+* A `Node` is any computational platform that may perform tasks such as computing, storing data, collecting or sending data from/to the internet, and so on.
+* A `Coordinator` is an entity that pays the network in HadoopCoins for its computational tasks, and manages the work using its Hadoop servers.

+First Application: Crypto Mining Pool
+---

+It is planned to launch, together with the HadoopCoin system, another system which will be the fist Coordinator on the system.
+Our coordinator will just be a big P2Pool-like pool for suitanle coins.
+Some devices will employ CPU mining, some GPU.
+This will give the initial worth of an HadoopCoin as how much you can earn from your hardware by mining.
+Later on, when other purposes Coordinators will be developed by various entities, they will have to offer a price that will beat the price of mining.
+On this mining coordinator, people will mine various currencies, those mined currencies will be the coordinator's property, and the coordinator will pay the workers with HadoopCoins.
+Note that it is very easy to transfer the HadoopCoins to other cryptocurrencies: one just hires mining work with their HadoopCoins.
+The pool coordinator's software will be open source hence being used by the public as an always-exists possibility to transfer HadoopCoins to other cryptos and vice versa.
+Note that with the above approach, the minimum market cap of HadoopCoin is known from day 1.

+Fair Distribution
+---

+Not all computational devices can perform many floating points operations per second, which makes only specific hardware suitable for legacy cryptocurrency mining.
+HadoopCoin is designed to use all various system resources and not only number crunching, such as data storage, network server, and so on.
+If the user has a strong CPU or GPU, they can be leveraged as well.

+Design considerations:
+---

+1. All workers will be pure Java (at least on initial releases).
+Hadoop is best relayed on Java, and Java is of course multi-platform, so even a TV can be a worker.
+2. *Jail* technology should be applied, like BSD'' jail.
+A jail is a mechanism that separates a process (or a user space etc.) from all other machine''s resources, hence exterior computations can be ran on a machine without interefering at all on the user''s work.
+Jail technologies are considered very secured.
+It is needed to explore this mechanism in relation to Java.
+3. Work should be provable.
+A worker should be able to prove that it worked, just like cryptocurrency mining.
+Hence, the type of work that is distributed should be provable only, like Searching, verifying other node''s work, some easily provable mathematical problems (root finding etc.) and so on.
+4. Strictly speaking, Hadoop is mainly a huge distributed filesystem (HDFS).
+So a node can earn HadoopCoins by doing nothing but connecting to the Coordinator''s Hadoop network and serve as a file server.
+5. Hadoop takes most care of spreading the work among clients using the famous Map/Reduce approach.
+In fact, Hadoop and Map/Reduce are almost synonyms.

 Some Hadoop Highlights from Wikipedia
 ---